makeplus/makeplus/ReadMe.md

 When you add the `include $(shell make+)` line to the start of your Makefile, MakePlus silently scans your Makefile(s), generates an additional makefile (usually as a temp file) and includes it.
-The result is that you now have new powerful features added to your normal GNU make capabilites.
+The result is that you now have new powerful features added to your normal GNU Make capabilities.

 Consider this Makefile:
 ```